Tuesday, December 29, 2015

 Short Biography:

 James Art Ville is a digital illustrator and graphic designer.
-When he’s not designing
+When he’s

 websites for clients, he’s illustrating book covers, children’s books, and graphic novels for both the young and old.
 He loves super heroes, playing video games, and reading fantasy novels.
 He and his wife live in Oregon with their three children.